shatsky/lightning-image-viewer/README.md

 ## Building and installing

-You can use Nix expression to build&install with Nix (naively via `nix-env -i -f default.nix`), or use it as a reference to build&install manually (this is currently a single file project, see buildPhase in derivation.nix).
+You can use Nix expression to build&install with Nix (naively via `nix-env -i -f default.nix`) or use the Makefile.

 Note: Nix expression depends on sdl3 and sdl3-image in nixpkgs (both added in 24.11)